About Susan Rae

 My writing stemmed from my love of reading.
 I remember being introduced at the tender age of three to Alice in Wonderland.
 I thought the story and pictures were very strange, but they sparked my imagination and showed me that reading could open up whole new worlds, introduce me to new characters.
 In my pre-teen years, I discovered Nancy Drew and the Hardy Boys.
 During the hot summers when other kids were outside playing, all I wanted to do was curl up with the amateur sleuths’ latest mystery and laze the day away.

 My love of characters drew me to the theater.
 I began my college career as a Theater Major, but soon realized that traipsing off to New York to follow the greasepaint wasn’t for me.
 I changed my major and earned my Bachelor of Arts degree from Columbia College with an emphasis in Creative Writing.
 Before writing my debut novel heartbeats, I held many roles–wife, mother, freelance feature writer, insurance representative, T-ball coach, girl scout leader, etc. I also penned three novels, but it wasn’t until my last offspring told me she was engaged and would graduate college early that I decided it was time to pursue my writing dream again.
 Characters were still talking in my head, itching to get their stories out.
-So, armed with years of creative writing classes and support from Chicago-North, the local chapter of Romance Writers of America, I quit my day job and sat down to write the best darn romantic suspense novel I possibly could.
+So, armed with years of creative writing classes and support from Chicago-North Romance Writers, I quit my day job and sat down to write the best romantic suspense novel I possibly could.
 Four months later I had heartbeats.
 A few months after that, I had a contract!

 heartbeats is a story of romance and danger set against the background of busy Chicago and the quiet, rural cornfields of northern Illinois.
 The novel garnered numerous awards, including RWA Golden Heart Finalist for Best Romantic Suspense Novel and Best First Book by First Coast Romance Writers.

 freefall, my second novel, takes place in Wisconsin’s Kettle Moraine Forest and beautiful Door County.
 ICE blue, Book 2 in The DeLuca Family Series, returns to the busy streets of Chicago and the shores of Lake Michigan.
-The third book in the series, TRUE blue, will be released on May 16th, 2014.
-I very much enjoyed the writing when it became apparent that my characters needed to take a trip to Montana’s majestic Glacier National Park to solve the murder mystery.
+As for the third book in The DeLuca Family Series, TRUE blue, I very much enjoyed the writing when it became apparent that my characters needed to take a trip to Montana’s majestic Glacier National Park to solve the murder mystery.